tarwn/lessthandot-hugo/blogs/content/posts/2009-03-20-sql-friday-the-best-sql-server-links-of-16.md

 [Set based calculation of products of several numbers][3]**

 Alexander Kuznetsov shows us how we can use use SUM to calculate the sum of several numbers, but you cannot directly use set-based logic to calculate a product.
-Yet there is a very simple trick – you can use EXP(SUM(LOG(…))) and get a product of several numbers without a loop
+Yet there is a very simple trick – you can use EXP(SUM(LOG(...))) and get a product of several numbers without a loop